GeorgeNonis/GeorgeNonis/README.md

 ### <h3> :bulb: Desire for Mastery :bulb:</h3>

-  <h3>:speaking_head:As a self-taught developer, I am constantly driven by my curiosity and desire to understand how things work :books:.
+  <h3>:speaking_head:I am constantly driven by my curiosity and desire to understand how things work :books:.
 I am hungry to learn and passionate about developing my skills and knowledge in coding :keyboard: .
 I believe that being good at something is not enough, and I am always striving to improve and become the best I can be.
 I am committed to continuous learning and growth, and I am excited to take on new challenges and opportunities to push myself further.:fire: </h3>

 ### <h1>Feel free to contact me to collaborate!:slightly_smiling_face:</h1>